Zachary-A-Frame/Meteor-Scoreboard/README.md

+# Update
+Meteor is a mostly dead framework that doesn't scale well, it doesn't appear to be worth the time growing out future Meteor projects, so this will be remain an untouched project.

 # Meteor-Scoreboard
 First Meteor Application utilizing numerous Meteor packages as well as some third party packages for styling and number manipulation.